Applications for the Spring 2026 program are open and due Friday, December 26.

 Topics in (Arithmetic &) Algebraic Geometry*

-Quantum Computation*
+Quantum computation*

 Introduction to Commutative Algebra with a View Toward Algebraic (& Arithmetic) Geometry

 The title of the projects nods to (and is the title of) David Eisenbud's book leading us up the spire of commutative algebra prerequisite to appreciate algebraic (& arithmetic) geometry.
-We will maintain an eye toward geometric considerations underlying the algebra throughout.
+We will maintain an eye toward geometric considerations underlying the algebraic throughout.
 A student carrying little to no prerequisite knowledge of (commutative) algebra may gain an appreciation of algebraic varieties, while a student far along in their study of (commutative) algebra may hope to gain an appreciation of the language of schemes à la Grothendieck by semester's end.

 References:

-"Commutative Algebra with a View Toward Algebraic Geometry" by David Eisenbud.
+"Commutative Algebra with a View Toward Algebraic Geometry" by David Eisenbud

-"An Invitation to Algebraic Geometry" by Karen Smith et al. (The first chapter of) "Algebraic Geometry" by Robin Hartshorne.
+(The first chapter of) "Algebraic Geometry" by Robin Hartshorne

 Prerequisites: Mathematical maturity and eagerness to learn should suffice — nearly everything can be developed as needed.
 However, completion of a course in abstract algebra, e.g. so the definition of a (commutative) ring is understood, is preferred.